For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-The antibody is reacting with the MW marker.
+The antibody is reacting with the molecular weight marker.

-Add a blank lane between the MW marker and the first sample lane.
+Add a blank lane between the molecular weight marker and the first sample lane.

 Separation is not efficient.

-Change the gel percentage: a higher percentage for small protein, a lower percentage for lower proteins.
+Change the gel percentage: use a higher percentage for small proteins and a lower percentage for large proteins.

-Gel has set too quickly while casting and the acrylamide percentage is not even along the lanes.
+Gel has set too quickly while casting and the acrylamide percentage is not even throughout the gel.

-Review the recipe of the gel and the addition of TEMED to the gels, add a little 0.1% SDS in water to the top of the migrating gel while it sets to stop it from drying.
+Review the recipe of the gel and the addition of TEMED to the gels, add some 0.1% SDS in water to the top of the migrating gel while it sets to stop it from drying.

 Contamination from bacteria